- Practice Areas

 On May 14, 2019, a new, independently-run compensation program was established to provide monetary recovery to any survivor of sexual abuse by Catholic priests in several dioceses in Southern California.

 If you or a loved one is a survivor of clergy sexual abuse as a minor in Los Angeles, please contact us immediately to discuss your case with a priest abuse attorney.
 You may be eligible for significant compensation under this program.
-We can advise you on the best course of action to obtain the full and fair recovery you deserve.
+Our priest abuse lawyers in Los Angeles can advise you on the best course of action to obtain the full and fair recovery you deserve.

 The Independent Compensation Program for Victim-Survivors of Sexual Abuse of Minors by Priests was independently formed by nationally known mediators and private compensation program administrators, with the cooperation of the Catholic church.
 Intended to be an alternative to filing claims in Court, this program helps facilitate monetary awards for those who have been abused by priests in the: